John McKenzie (ice hockey): Playing career

-At the end of the sixth and last game in the 1972 Stanley Cup finals, when the Bruins defeated the New York Rangers at Madison Square Garden 3-0 to take the Cup, McKenzie skated to center ice, raised one arm in mimicry of the Statue of Liberty, placed his other hand around his neck to appear as though he were choking, then jumped up and down in a circle several times.
+At the end of the sixth and last game in the 1972 Stanley Cup finals, when the Bruins defeated the New York Rangers at Madison Square Garden 3–0 to take the Cup, McKenzie skated to center ice, raised one arm in mimicry of the Statue of Liberty, placed his other hand around his neck to appear as though he were choking, then jumped up and down in a circle several times.
 (Thus he implied, to the Rangers and their fans, that the Rangers had choked at their best chance of winning their first Stanley Cup since 1940).
 This became known as the "McKenzie Choke Dance," or simply the "choke dance."

-In the summer of 1972, McKenzie was disgruntled at being left unprotected in the expansion draft, and he signed as player-coach with the Philadelphia Blazers of the newly formed World Hockey Association (WHA).
+In the summer of 1972, McKenzie was disgruntled at being left unprotected in the 1972 NHL expansion draft, and he signed as player-coach with the Philadelphia Blazers of the newly formed World Hockey Association (WHA).
 In thirteen games he recorded only two wins and eleven losses, and he stepped down as coach in favor of veteran Phil Watson.
 He continued to play effectively for the Blazers, then for the Minnesota Fighting Saints, the Cincinnati Stingers and finally the New England Whalers.
-He finished his career in the WHA's final season in 1978-79, having played twenty-one seasons of professional hockey in the NHL and WHA.
+He finished his career in the WHA's final season in 1978–79, having played twenty-one seasons of professional hockey in the NHL and WHA.